FireDevOps/ExpressHub/.github/README.md

     </picture></a>
 </p>

-FluentHub is the stylish yet powerful GitHub client for Windows, which enpowers development experience and follows Microsoft Design Language.
+ExpressHub is the stylish yet powerful GitHub client for Windows, which enpowers development experience and follows Microsoft Design Language.

 - **Modern UI:** designed with Fluent Design and built on WinAppSdk/WinUI
 - **Multitasking:** let's do multitasking with tabs, you can switch tabs without losing data
 - **Powerful page navigation:** navigation can be performed like browsers without losing navigation history
 - **Mutation:** perform any kind of modification on GitHub, the app supports as far as GitHub API supports

-## 🎁 Getting started with FluentHub
+## 🎁 Getting started with ExpressHub

 Your Windows must be Windows 10 or 11 to run FluentHub